mattjtuttle/marine_genome_analysis/R/data_summary_tables.md

 }
 ```

-## Creation of summary datatables
+## Creation of summary datatables by phyla

 For the overall dataset queried:

-Note that the overall dataset calculates numbers for __all__ phyla.
-Phyla not mentioned in the publication will need to be removed at a later date.

 ```r